-Extrapelvic Not Rare, founded in 2018 by Dr. Wendy Bingham, DPT, is a non-profit organization focused on grassroots fundraising, independent research and updated medical education for endometriosis located outside the female reproductive organs and pelvic tissue.
+Extrapelvic Not Rare, was created in 2018 by Dr. Wendy Bingham, DPT.
+It is a non-profit organization focused on grassroots fundraising, independent research and advancement of awareness and education toward healthcare disciplines and the public about endometriosis as a disease with body-wide potential beyond the female reproductive organs and tissues.

 Dr. Wendy Bingham, DPT

 Dr. Wendy Bingham, DPT, with more than 20 years in medicine, has experienced endometriosis for 33 years, 30 of which were gaslit by conventional medicine.

 As a thoracic endometriosis (TE) patient herself, Dr. Bingham is also a leading researcher and founder of Extrapelvicnotrare.org.

 Considered “the voice” of the TE community with a growing social media following, Dr. Bingham integrates science, medical research and personal experience into a blended language for an audience of both doctors and patients.